mattiagaggi/3D-Pose-Estimator---MSc_project/README.md

 3) L<sub>gan</sub>: the loss on the SMPL parameters &theta; and &beta; which acts as a regulariser in SMPL parameters space (trained previously).

-Same as before, only the 3D poses from subject 1 were used.
+Same as before, only the 3D poses and silhuettes from subject 1 were used during training.

 <p>
     <img src="images/encoder_SMPL.png" alt>